While in grade school, Uchida Sensei heard of

 put the money he saved into a savings account.
 Little by little the account grew, and after

-many years he had enough saved to build the dojo.
+many years he had enough to build the dojo.

-after World War II that kendo was an art that promoted character cultivation and did not
+that kendo was an art that promoted character cultivation and did not promote militarism.
+As

 Even during the dead of winter, the doors and windows of Shobukan remained opened during

-practice; only when the snow encroached inside did they get shut.
-The floor was so cold that
+practice; only when the snow encroached inside the dojo did they get shut.
+The floor was so

-the loss of feeling in the feet was common.
-This often give rise to the fear that one's toes may
+cold that the loss of feeling in the feet was common.
+This often give rise to the fear that one's

-shatter if too spirited in executing fumikomi (striking step).
-After practice, steam could be seen
+toes may shatter if too spirited in executing fumikomi (striking step).
+After practice, steam could

-rising from the keiko-gi (training jackets) of the practitioners.
-In preparation for a practice, one
+be seen rising from the keiko-gi (training jackets) of the practitioners.
+In preparation for a

-had to rip his/her keiko-gi from the hanger where it was hung after the previous practice - the
+practice, one had to rip his/her keiko-gi from the hanger where it was hung after the previous

-keiko-gi turning white as the frozen perspiration crackled from the fabric.
-Sensei recalls: "The
+practice - the keiko-gi turning white as the frozen perspiration crackled from the fabric.
+Sensei

-warming up in the ofuro, Sensei would saddle-up on his bicycle for the six-kilometer ride home.
+longer.
+After warming up in the ofuro, Sensei would saddle-up on his bicycle for the

 Upon returning to the United States, Uchida Sensei settled back in his home state of Colorado,